pion/website/content/en/blog/automatic-renomination.md

 ---
-title: Why WebRTC Survives When You Walk Out
+title: WebRTC Survives When You Walk Out
 Description: An overview of automatic renomination in Pion
 date: 2025-10-17
 authors: ["Kevin Wang"]